drakefys2019/labs/_projects/lab4/lab4.md

 What do you find peculiar about this puzzle?
 ![Image Capture 1](captures/capture_1.jpg#capture)

-<span style="color:blue"> What techniques might you use to study the relationship between this puzzle and its immediate surroundings?
+<span style="color:blue"> Group Discussion: What techniques might you use to study the relationship between this puzzle and its immediate surroundings?

 ### Mirrored Lessons

 ![Capture Image 2](captures/capture_2.jpg#capture)

-<span style="color: blue">Do lessons from one side of Shady Trees give insight into the solutions of the other side?</span>
+<span style="color: blue">Group Discussion: Do lessons from one side of Shady Trees give insight into the solutions of the other side?</span>

 ### Perspective
 When solving these puzzles, consider your position in the environment, and your view of the puzzle screen.

 ![Capture Image 3](captures/capture_3.jpg#capture)

-<span style="color: blue">How might you change your perspective to gain insight into the puzzle solutions?</span>
+<span style="color: blue">Group Discussion: How might you change your perspective to gain insight into the puzzle solutions?</span>

 ### [David Darling, 1996](http://www.daviddarling.info/)